c3g/GenPipes_Docs/docs/source/get-started/pre_req_chklist.rst

 Checklist of Pre-requisites for Running GenPipes
 ------------------------------------------------

+**CHK1**:  Ensure you have the GenPipes runtime environment setup appropriately.
+It may vary depending upon your GenPipes deployment type.
+For details on various deployment type options, see :ref:`docs_dep_options`.
+The instructions below list key checklist items for various deployment types.

+  **For using GenPipes pre-deployed on Compute Canada servers**

-* :ref:`Get a Compute Canada account<docs_access_gp_pre_installed>` if not deploying GenPipes locally or in the cloud
+    * :ref:`Get a Compute Canada account<docs_access_gp_pre_installed>` if not deploying GenPipes locally or in the cloud.
+You can use GenPipes deployed by C3G on CC datacenter servers.
+Once you have the account, make sure you have your software environment setup for requisite GenPipes modules.
+For details see :ref:`setting_up_gp_environment_modules` section in the :ref:`docs_access_gp_pre_installed` documentation.

+  **For using GenPipes deployed locally on your server (bare metal or virtual) or in a container**

-* Hardware requirement (for local installation and setup)
+    * Hardware requirement

+      TBD

     * Software requirement

       - Python 2.7
       - Modules that are required
       - Genomes that need to be referenced

+**CHK2**: Ensure that you can test run one of the GenPipes Pipeline.
+Simply issue the help option instead of running any jobs.
+This will confirm whether GenPipes can actually run and environment setup in terms of python modules is taken care of.

   * Check that GenPipes is deployed

     - For Compute Canada data centre users:

 ::

   <pipeline_name>.py --help

     - For local installation

 ::

   $MUGQIC_PIPELINES_HOME/pipelines/<pipeline_name>/<pipeline_name>.py --help

   * Ensure CVMFS is mounted (???
 Is this valid for non container too?)

-* Verify if input file(s) can be accessed
+**CHK3**: Verify if input file(s) can be accessed

   - ini or configuration files
   - Readset file
   - Design file

-* Other items in GenPipes checklist that must be addressed before pipeline can be run for genomic analysis
+**CHK4**: TBD Other items in GenPipes checklist that must be addressed before pipeline can be run for genomic analysis